patopesto/Minerva-app/README.md

+# Minerva App
-This is the repository for the Minerva API hacky project.
+This is the repository for the backend of the [Minerva App](https://app.minerva.bambinito.co) hacky project.
 Maintainer: ALM (bambinito.dev@gmail.com)

 The purpose of this api is to schedule tasks that will check available spaces at regular intervals for a McGill course.